SFPC/sfpc.github.io/poetichardware-spring2020.md

 If you have any questions regarding the class, please email hardware@sfpc.io and for administrative questions, please email info@sfpc.io.

-[Application](https://airtable.com/shrPsncfUrezichzK) is now open until June 1st, 2020.
+[Application](https://airtable.com/shrPsncfUrezichzK) is now open until June 10th, 2020.

+#### Updated date

+Due to the COVID-19, custom board manufacturing has been delayed.
+We are resecheduling the class to start in July 10th, 2020.
+Thanks for your patience.
+Updated on May 31, 2020.

  Main image: Inlaid Logic by CW&T.